decred/politeiagui/nojavascript/README.md

 ## Start rentertronnginx

 If you use the below command the location `$HOME/.nginx/longcache/cache `is used to store the cache.
 Because the contents of the politeia site keeps changing cache only lasts 10 minutes.
-This can be edited in the file `build.sh`.
+This can be edited in the file `/Nginx/nginx.conf.template`.
 Delete the contents of this folder if you are having cache issues.

 Docker command:

-`docker run -v $HOME/.nginx/longcache/cache:/var/cache/nginx -d --rm -p 9090:80 decred/rendertronnginx:latest`
+`docker run  -e PIHOSTNAME={HOSTNAMEHERE} -v $HOME/.nginx/longcache/cache:/var/cache/nginx -d --rm -p 9090:80 decred/rendertronnginx:latest`

 ## Final checks.